Three mayoral races you should know about

 But these council programmes haven't been popular with all, with many complaining about a loss of car parking and resisting changes to the city's one-way roading system.

-"Anything in Dunedin that tinkers with the same that we've had for decades attracts a lot of detractors," McNeill says.
+"Anything in Dunedin that tinkers with the same that we've had for decades attracts a lot of detractors," McNeilly says.

 One of the 11 candidates trying to unseat Hawkins is his old council foe Lee Vandervis, who hit headlines recently for taking the Dunedin City Council all the way to the Supreme Court over a stoush arising over a $12 parking ticket.
 The council has spent over $100,000 in legal fees over the dispute.